Constrained Synthesis with Projected Diffusion Models: Experiments

 \section{Experiments}

-To provide appropriate benchmarks for constraint-aware diffusion, we compare PGDM against three state-of-the-art approaches. \emph{Conditional diffusion models} (\textbf{Cond.}) \cite{ho2022classifier} are the state-of-the-art methods for generative sampling subject to a series of specifications.
-While conditional diffusion models offer a way to guide the generation process towards satisfying certain constraints, they do not provide compliance guarantees.
-To encourage constraints satisfaction, we additionally compare to the recently proposed conditional models with a post-processing projection step (\textbf{Post-Cond.}), emulating the post-processing approaches of \citep{giannone2023aligning, power2023sampling}.
-Finally, we use a score-based model identical to our implementation but with a single post-processing projection operation (\textbf{Post-Proc.}) performed at the last sampling step.
-Additional details are provided in Appendix \ref{appendix:experimental-settings}.
+We compare PDM against three methodologies, each employing state-of-the-art specialized methods tailored to the various applications tested:: {\bf (1)} \emph{Conditional diffusion models} (\textsl{Cond}) \cite{ho2022classifier} are the state-of-the-art methods for generative sampling subject to a series of specifications.
+While conditional diffusion models offer a way to guide the generation process towards satisfying certain constraints, they do not provide compliance guarantees. {\bf (2)} To encourage constraints satisfaction, we additionally compare to conditional models with a post-processing projection step (\textsl{Cond$^+$}), emulating the post-processing approaches of \citep{giannone2023aligning, power2023sampling} in various domains presented next.
+Finally, {\bf (3)} we use a score-based model identical to our implementation but with a single post-processing projection operation (\textsl{Post$^+$}) performed at the last sampling step.
+Additional details are provided in \S \ref{appendix:experimental-settings}.

-The performance of these models are evaluated by the feasibility and accuracy of the generated samples.
-We assess feasibility by the degree and rate at which constraints are satisfied, expressly, the percentage of samples which satisfy the constraints with a given error tolerance.
-Accuracy is measured by the Frechet Inception Distance (FID) score, a standard metric in synthetic sample evaluation.

-In an effort to demonstrate the broad applicability of this approach, our experimental settings have been selected to exhibit: {\bf (1)} behavior when the constraints lead to samples falling outside of the training distribution (Section \ref{sec:physics-informed-motion}), {\bf (2)} behavior on complex non-convex constraints (Section \ref{sec:constrained-trajectories}), and {\bf (3)} behavior in low data regimes and where original distribution does not satisfy the constraints (Section \ref{sec:constrained-materials}).
+The performance of these models are evaluated by the \emph{feasibility} and \emph{accuracy} of the generated samples.
+Feasibility is assessed by the degree and rate at which constraints are satisfied, expressly, the percentage of samples which satisfy the constraints with a given error tolerance.
+Accuracy is measured by the FID score, a standard metric in synthetic sample evaluation.
+To demonstrate the broad applicability of our approach, our experimental settings have been selected to exhibit: \begin{enumerate}[label=\textbf{\arabic*.}, leftmargin=*, itemsep=0pt, parsep=0pt, topsep=0pt] \item Behavior in low data regimes and with original distribution violating constraints (\S \ref{sec:constrained-materials}), as part of a real-world material science experiment. \item Behavior on 3-dimensional sequence generation with physical constraints (\S \ref{sec:human-motion}). \item Behavior on complex non-convex constraints (\S \ref{sec:constrained-trajectories}). \item Behavior on ODEs and under constraints outside the training distribution. (\S \ref{sec:physics-informed-motion}). \end{enumerate}